rbroggi/scoped-singleton/readme.md

 1. `.github/workflows/build-and-test.yml` which handles building and unit-testing the code repository
 2. `.github/workflows/presentation.yml` which builds the presentation and archives it.
-If you don't want to build the presentation on your own but only have a look at the resulting `.pdf` you can go to the repository in the `Actions` pane
+If you don't want to build the presentation on your own but only have a look at the resulting `.pdf` you can download the archive from the latest [presentation workflow](https://github.com/rbroggi/scoped-singleton/actions/workflows/presentation.yml).

 ### Shortcomings
 1. mind your scope: long-living reference